dp12/emacs.d/README.md

 <kbd>C-c i</kbd>   | helm-semantic-or-imenu.
 Displays a list of all functions and variables in the current buffer.
 Try typing "fun" followed by `SPC` to filter and view only functions, then enter the function name and press `RET`.
 <kbd>, d j</kbd>   | dired-jump.
 Instantly opens up dired buffer for the folder of the current file.
 Press `^` to go up a directory, `>`/`<` to cycle through folders, `a` to launch an ag (grep) search, `d x` to mark and delete a file, `C` to copy, `R` to rename, and `RET` to visit a file.
 More dired info [here](http://ergoemacs.org/emacs/file_management.html).
 <kbd>HG</kbd>      | [helm-swoop](https://github.com/ShingoFukuyama/helm-swoop) on word under cursor.
 Shows all lines containing the word in current buffer, allow you to cycle through them with `C-n`/`C-p`. `C-c C-e` lets you edit the instances right there in the buffer.
 <kbd>C-c p A</kbd> | projectile-ag.
 Grep for a specified string in all files from the current buffer's git repository.
-[Ag](https://github.com/ggreer/the_silver_searcher), the silver searcher, is a more efficent grep program that must be installed.
+[Ag](https://github.com/ggreer/the_silver_searcher), the silver searcher, is a more efficent grep program that must be installed as a prerequisite.
 <kbd>SPC</kbd>     | [ace-jump-mode](https://bbbscarter.wordpress.com/2012/09/13/emacs-bits-and-bobs/).
 In ace-jump-mode, press any character that you want your cursor jump to on the screen and then press the corresponding character that shows up.
 Once activated, lets you jump anywhere on your screen in usually two keystrokes.
 ### Common Emacs Commands
 Keybinding         | Description